tian-y/FireSale/README.md

-# Fire-Sale
+# Fire Sale
-Empirically estimate the effect of mutual fund flows on stock prices using data at the stock-month level。
+An empirically estimation on the effect of mutual fund flows on stock prices using data at the stock-month level。
 ## Parameters
 The data source contains a panel dataset at the stock-month level with the following variable:
 + *permno:* Stock identifier